qoherent/ria-hub-docs/docs/content/.Development/oauth2-provider.md

 ## Scopes

-Gitea supports scoped access tokens, which allow users the ability to restrict tokens to operate only on selected url routes.
+RIA Hub supports scoped access tokens, which allow users the ability to restrict tokens to operate only on selected url routes.
 Scopes are grouped by high-level API routes, and further refined to the following:

 - `read`: `GET` routes
 - `write`: `POST`, `PUT`, `PATCH`, and `DELETE` routes (in addition to `GET`)

-Gitea token scopes are as follows:
+RIA Hub token scopes are as follows:

 | Name | Description                                                                                                                                          |
 | ---- |------------------------------------------------------------------------------------------------------------------------------------------------------|